Mattwen/jekyll-now/_posts/2018-04-06-scale-docker-app.md

 ---
 layout: post
-title: Scale our Docker App on Multiple Ports
+title: Scale our Docker Containers on Multiple Ports
 ---
 Want to be able to scale you application so it has mutiple instances of the same app?
 We can do this by running the app on a particular port.